Columbia Heights (Washington, D.C.): 20th century

-By 1914, four street car lines served the section providing transportation to downtown Washington in twenty minutes.
+By 1914, four streetcar lines served the section providing transportation to downtown Washington in twenty minutes.
 The neighborhood also became the home of the Washington Palace Five professional basketball team.

 The popularity of the neighborhood resulted in the construction of several large apartment buildings during the beginning of the twentieth century that changed the suburban character of the area into a more urban and densely populated district.
 As of mid-century, however, Columbia Heights retained much of its upscale residential appeal, supporting establishments such as the ornate Tivoli Theatre movie house (completed in 1924).

 J. Willard Marriott and his wife opened an A&W Root Beer franchise on 14th street in 1927, before creating the Marriott hotel chain.
-The neighborhood was adjacent to Washington's thriving middle-class black community and came to be home to some of its most notable citizens by the 1930s.
+The neighborhood was adjacent to Washington's thriving middle-class Black community and came to be home to some of its most notable citizens by the 1930s.

 In 1949, during the era of racial segregation in the public schools, Central High School, a white high school that bordered the southern edge of Columbia Heights, did not have enough students.
-It was renamed as Cardozo High School and designated as a "colored" high school to accommodate the growing African-American population in the neighborhood.
-Significant demographic changes began in the late 1940s when African-American residents began to buy apartment buildings previously owned by whites, and in the 1950s blacks bought individual homes in ever increasing numbers.
-The neighborhood was a strong middle-class African-American enclave in Washington, along with the nearby Shaw neighborhood and Howard University, through the mid-1960s.
+It was renamed as Cardozo High School and designated as a "colored" high school to accommodate the growing Black population in the neighborhood.
+Significant demographic changes began in the late 1940s when Black residents began to buy apartment buildings previously owned by whites, and in the 1950s Black people bought individual homes in ever increasing numbers.
+The neighborhood was a strong Black middle-class enclave in Washington, along with the nearby Shaw neighborhood and Howard University, through the mid-1960s.

 The neighborhood was featured in various clips, and as the home of protagonists Helen and Bobby Benson, in the 1951 film The Day the Earth Stood Still.

-In 1968, following the assassination of Martin Luther King Jr., the 1968 Washington, D.C., riots ravaged the 14th St. Corridor in Columbia Heights, along with the commercial U Street corridor nearby, and many other Washington neighborhoods to the east.
+In 1968, following the assassination of Martin Luther King Jr., the 1968 Washington, D.C., riots ravaged the 14th Street corridor in Columbia Heights, along with the commercial U Street corridor nearby, and many other Washington neighborhoods to the east.
 Many middle-class residents moved out to the suburbs, resulting in a drop in business.
 As a result, many homes and shops remained vacant for decades.
-Some remaining residents could not afford to move, and struggled with problems of poverty and violence related to drugs.
-In addition to African Americans, the neighborhood had an increasing number of Latino immigrants and their descendants as residents.
+In addition to Black people, the neighborhood had an increasing number of Latino immigrants and their descendants as residents.

-1999-present
+21st century

-In 1999, the city announced a revitalization initiative for the neighborhood focused around the Columbia Heights Metro station, which opened that year.
+In 1999, the city announced a revitalization initiative for the neighborhood focused around Metro’s Columbia Heights station, which opened in September of that year.
 The opening of the Metro station served as a catalyst for the return of economic development and residents.

 Nearby, Giant Food supermarket opened, and Tivoli Square, a commercial and entertainment complex, dating from the 1920s was renovated.

 There had already been positive developments along lower 14th Street and the U Street corridor.